BheezPen/alx-low_level_programming/README.md

-This is a C programming class
+ a function that concatenates two strings